 Pastor Jack Ramos

-Pastor Jack Ramos has led our Spanish Church since January 2006, when he took over from Troy Calvert.
+Pastor Jack Ramos has led our Spanish Church since January 2006.
 A second generation Hispanic, Jack and his wife Esther have three children.
 Prior to joining FBT, Jack served at the U.S. Department of Justice as an investigative specialist in the Office of the Inspector General, and he also spent four years as an Operations Specialist aboard the USS San Jacinto visiting twenty-five countries during that time.
 He enjoys relaxing with his family, traveling throughout Northern Virginia, and visiting museums.
 He has earned an MPA, Public Administration and a BA, Government & International Politics, both from George Mason University.